-“We found no mortality or serious adverse events associated with creatine supplementation in females, which agrees with previous safety reviews in male or mixed sex populations,” Mrs de Guingand said.
-“This provides reassurance that this dietary supplement appears safe when the recommended doses are followed.”
+“We found no mortality or serious adverse events associated with creatine supplementation in women, which agrees with previous safety reviews in male or mixed sex populations,” Mrs de Guingand said.
+“This provides reassurance that creatine as a dietary supplement appears safe for women when the recommended doses are followed.”

 How can creatine support a healthy pregnancy?

 Mrs de Guingand said low levels, or lack of, oxygen to the baby during birth – known as intrapartum asphyxia – is the third leading cause of newborn deaths worldwide.
 In 2015, about 2.5 million newborns died from the condition.